emanuilo/tournify/README.md

-# Tournify - Automatic Tournament Tree Generator
+# Tournify - Automatic Tournament Bracket Generator

 A full-stack web application for creating and managing tournament brackets, perfect for beer pong tournaments or any other competitive games.

 ## Features

-- 🏆 **Automatic Bracket Generation**: Just add player names and the app creates a perfect tournament tree
+- 🏆 **Automatic Bracket Generation**: Just add player names and the app creates a perfect tournament bracket
 - 🎯 **Real-time Updates**: Track match progress and automatically advance winners
 - 💾 **Persistent Storage**: PostgreSQL database ensures no progress is lost on refresh
 - 🐳 **Docker Compose**: Easy deployment with containerized services